 - Pack exercise clothing, walking or jogging shoes, comfy clothes

 and a bathing suit.

 - If you’re doing a lot of driving, bring your bikes and stop for a ride through the countryside.
-Don’t forget to pack your bike helmets and sports bottles to carry along thirst-quenching water.
+Don’t forget to pack your bike helmets and sports bottles filled with thirst-quenching water.

 Last update: Monday, June 06, 2016